 Within the euro area, the elasticity of domestic consumer prices differs substantially.

 It ranges from 0.07 in Italy to 0.18 in Ireland, a small open economy with a large traded sector and a large share of trade outside the euro area.
-For larger countries (France, Germany, Italy and Spain) and countries whose trade is concentrated with euro area partners (such as Portugal and Greece), the elasticity is close to 0.10, reflecting a lower degree of openness to trade.
+For larger countries (France, Germany, Italy and Spain) and countries whose trade is concentrated with euro area partners (such as Portugal and Greece), the elasticity is close to 0.10, reflecting a lower openness to trade.
 The elasticity is twice higher for small open economies like Luxembourg, Malta, Slovakia and Ireland.

 The value of the elasticity is closely, but not perfectly, related to the share of imported goods and services in household consumption.
 Overall, the higher a country’s import share in consumption, the higher the elasticity of domestic consumer prices to the exchange rate.

-Figure 3 Elasticity of consumer prices to a shock in the domestic currency
+Figure 3: Elasticity of consumer prices to a shock in the domestic currency for 2019, extrapolated from the 2014 WIOD data

 We also analyze the role of global value chains in the transmission of an exchange rate appreciation.
 We identify four channels through which an exchange rate appreciation impacts consumer prices when production processes are global: